MicrosoftDocs/winrt-api/windows.ui.xaml.media.animation/connectedanimation_isscaleanimationenabled.md

 # Windows.UI.Xaml.Media.Animation.ConnectedAnimation.IsScaleAnimationEnabled

 ## -description
-Gets or sets a value that indicates whether the scale component of the connected animation will be used.
+Gets or sets a value that indicates whether the scale component of the connected animation should be used.

 ## -property-value
 **true** if the scale component of the connected animation should be used. otherwise, **false**.
 The default is **true**.